Skip to Content

 Which is easier to access, Milford or Doubtful?

 Milford Sound is easier to access than Doubtful Sound.
-In fact, the drive to Milford Sound is one of the most scenic drives in New Zealand!
+In fact, the drive to Milford Sound is one of the most scenic drives in New Zealand, making for an epic South Island road trip!

 Many visitors take day trips from Queenstown to Milford Sound.
 It’s also an easy and beautiful drive from the lakeside town of Te Anau, where there are plenty of great hotels to choose from.

-On the other hand, accessing Doubtful Sound requires a cruise from the nearby port of Manapouri.
+On the other hand, accessing Doubtful Sound requires a cruise from Manapouri, the nearest port and city to the fiord.
 You’ll first need to travel from either Queenstown to Manapouri, which takes 2 hours, or Te Anau, which takes 15-30 minutes.
 Then, once you reach Manapouri, you’ll take an hour-long cruise to the West Arm, and then take a coach ride to Deep Cove, which is the starting point for cruises around Doubtful Sound.

 It’s possible to do a day trip from Queenstown to Doubtful Sound, but while it’s an amazing experience, bear in mind that it does involve a lot of travel time.